Hello Cumby fans,

 As we are building our race offerings and increasing to 4 races our new theme Cumby 2026 - Every racer gets a Hill (or Two)

-We will continue to host our iconic Full Cumby with bit of a change in the route, Half Cumby - 16 km and the Quarter Cumby - an 8.5 km romp in the Eastern Block undulating single track and new this year the shortest course to welcome our youth and new trail runners and walkers - ENTER NEW NAME HERE.
+We will continue to host our iconic Full Cumby (25 km) with bit of a change in the route, Half Cumby - 16 km and the Quarter Cumby - an 8.5 km romp in the Eastern Block with undulating single track and new this year the shortest course to welcome our youth and new trail runners and walkers - The CUMBINO, a 4.5 km race with its own route joining with all racers at Aid Station #3.

 The Cumberland Hills always provide a lot of well...hills, and our routes this year will be completely runnable.
 The start of the race will provide for competitors to spread out before heading up...you know, a hill.